NESCent/hip_hack_howto/manuscript.md

 * Ensure participant talent diversity is appropriate for hackathon goals.
 * Talent diversity can be an advantage.
 ** Ex: Phyloinformatics/R hackathons had a similar talent diversity profile to Phylotastic II, but didn't experience the same issues [why do we think this is?]
+* Diversification does not happen without a focused effort.
+Components that contribute to achieving this goal include ** Recruitment:
+*** Targeted selection of member of the LT (e.g., create role models, develop contacts with underrepresented subsets of the community)
+*** Targeted invitation of participants
+** Management:
+*** Ensure that teams during the hackathon are open, welcoming, inclusive
+*** Identify participants that might be disengaged, inactive, reach out to them and actively engage them

 ## Technology awareness and knowledge exchange
+A critical contribution of hackathons is represented by raising awareness of existing and new technologies/methodologies.
+There are several aspects and examples of this.

+First of all, the hackathon event itself is an opportunity for members of a community to learn about upcoming technologies and experience them first-hand.
+The technologies can be either already in use by part of the community or are  inherited from other communities but valuable to the audience target by the hackathon.
+Examples of this include
+* Promoting the use of GitHub and other code repositories
+* Focusing on the use of specific toolkits and expanding their reach (e.g., R, BioPerl)
+* Expanding the generality and applicability of existing tools (e.g., the generalization of Phylomatic achieved during the Phylotastic I hackathon).

+In addition to this, hackathons can be developed to create support for novel technologies and methodologies, that have been specifically developed to meet a perceived need of the target audience.
+An example of this is represented by the EvoIO stack, composed of an exchange data format (NeXML), an ontology (CDAO), and a web-service API (PhyloWS), and developed by a working group.
+Two hackathons contributed either to the development of tools supporting this infrastructure (the Database Interoperability hackathon) or to the deployment application of the stack (the Phylotastic I hackathon).

 ## Achieving tangible working products